-- Higher mowing heights favor deeper grassroots, a greater number of roots, and an overall healthier grass plant.
-Grasses cut at a low mowing height can not sustain the rate of photosynthesis necessary to produce enough food to maintain a healthy plant.
+- Higher mowing heights favor deeper grassroots, greater roots, and an overall healthier grass plant.
+Grasses cut at a low mowing height can not sustain the photosynthesis rate necessary to produce enough food to maintain a healthy plant.
 The short mowing height weakens the grass and increases its susceptibility to weed invasion, disease, and injury from drought and summer heat.

 - It is a good idea to raise the cutting height in the summer months by an additional ½ inch to provide more shade to the lower portion of the grass plant.
 It also increases the leaf area available for food production.

 - No matter what kind of grass you have, there is a simple “rule of thumb” to follow when mowing.
 Never remove more than one-third of the leaf surface each time you mow.
 So if you have a lawn of Bluegrass, which is best kept at 2 inches, the best time to mow is when it reaches a height of 3 inches.

 - Removing more than one-third of the leaf surface at one time results in an open, stemmy appearance of the lawn, weakens the grass plant, reduces root growth and leaves significant clipping debris on the lawn surface.

 - Mowing will usually be required more often in the spring and fall with a frequency of at least once a week.

 Other Mowing Considerations